johnnymeintel/AZ104admintoolkit/README.md

 A collection of PowerShell scripts documenting my journey from technical support to cloud engineering.
 These scripts are designed to help with Azure administration tasks and AZ-104 certification preparation.

-Coding comments provided in part by AI (Claude 3.7 Sonnet via GitHub Copilot)
+Coding comments provided in part by AI (Claude 3.7 Sonnet via GitHub Copilot).

 ## Script Library